About IB

 What if your child’s classroom felt less like school—and more like the real world?

 Recognized across the world for its rigor and relevance, the IB is more than a curriculum—it is a philosophy of education that transforms how children learn, think, and grow.
+Imagine a worldwide community of schools, educators and students with a shared mission to empower young people with the values, knowledge and skills to create a better and more peaceful world.
+This is the International Baccalaureate (IB).

 A Classroom Alive with Inquiry

 An IB classroom is alive with inquiry: students debate global issues, design experiments, analyze data, build projects, and collaborate across cultures.
-They are challenged to inquire, think independently, question and connect, engage with diverse perspectives, and apply their learning to real-world issues.
+Students are challenged to inquire, think independently, question and connect, engage with diverse perspectives, and apply their learning to real-world issues.

 Instead of being confined to traditional subjects, learning is interconnected, global, and meaningful—developing young people who are curious, compassionate, and courageous.